xan105/Achievement-Watcher/README.md

   Both will show the screenshot within their toast in the action center if there is enough space.<br />
   Otherwise there will be an arrow to show/hide (collapse).<br />

+- showDesc<br />
+  default to false<br />
+  Show achievement description if any.

+- customToastAudio<br />
+  default to 1<br />
+  Specifies the sound to play when a toast notification is displayed.<br />
+  (0) disable-muted / (1) System default / (2) Custom sound specified by user

 ### [notification_advanced]